Current status of the light neutralino thermal dark matter in the phenomenological MSSM: Conclusion

 \section{Conclusion}

 In summary, this study shows that the current experiments, especially the recent results from electroweakino searches at the LHC and dark matter DD measurements from LZ, have severely constrained the $\mu>0$ scenario for a light neutralino thermal DM in the pMSSM with 10 free parameters.
-The DD result of the LZ collaboration is a strong constraint and it affects different regions of the parameter space in pMSSM depending on the constructive and destructive interferences between the light and the heavy CP-even neutral Higgs bosons.
+The DD result of the LZ collaboration is a strong constraint and it affects different regions of the parameter space in the pMSSM depending on the constructive and destructive interferences between the light and the heavy CP-even neutral Higgs bosons.
 For heavy staus, the $Z$-funnel is completely excluded, and only heavy Higgsinos ($M_{\tilde{\chi}_1^0}\gtrsim 850$\,GeV) are allowed in the $h$-funnel region.
 In the $\mu<0$ scenario of the same model, the allowed parameter space consists of either Higgsinos heavier than $\sim850$\,GeV in the $h$-funnel or restricted to a narrow region of light Higgsinos having mass of 125-160\,GeV in the $Z$ and $h$-funnels, unlike the $\mu>0$ scenario.
 For light Higgsinos, there is a constructive interference between the $h$ and $H$ contributions to the DD cross-section for positive $\mu$.
 Therefore, it is not possible to evade the LZ bounds.
-Moreover, the DM constraints on relic density and the DD SI cross-sections severely constrain any simplified extension of SM with a Majorana fermionic DM coupling only to the discovered Higgs boson.
 There is a destructive interference between the contributions from the two CP-even neutral Higgs bosons for negative $\mu$, thereby, opening up allowed parameter space with light Higgsinos.
 Our \texttt{XGBOOST} analysis with the $3l+$MET signature shows that these light Higgsinos could be probed with the Run-2 data of 137\,fb$^{-1}$, if the systematic uncertainties lie within 20-30\%.
 These benchmarks are still allowed by the available recasting frameworks, like \texttt{SModelS} and \texttt{CheckMATE}, which can translate the result of Wino-like NLSPs, provided by experimental collaborations, for Higgsino-like NLSPs.
 Thus, they form an important target for Run-3 searches.
+We also find that the DM bounds on the relic density and the DD SI cross-sections severely constrain any simplified extension of SM with a Majorana fermionic DM coupling only to the discovered Higgs boson.